Skraeda/laravel-automapper/readme.md

     public function setAge($age) { $this->age = $age; }
 }
 ```
-To teach the AutoMapper+ how to use a Custom Mapper to map to the new `EmployeeDto` model then delete the old mapping and create a new custom mapper.
+To teach the `AutoMapper+` how to use a custom mapper to map to the new `EmployeeDto` model then delete the old mapping and create a new custom mapper.

 ```php
 namespace App\Mappings;